How to Take Good Meeting Notes 2026: A Practitioner Playbook

 - Compounding context: each new meeting note enriches the answers Atlas can give about ongoing initiatives.

-Atlas is privacy-first, your data is not used to train shared models, and runs on a free tier with $20/month Pro for unlimited usage.
+Atlas is privacy-first, your data is not used to train shared models, and is $20/month Pro for unlimited usage.
 Disclosure: Atlas is the product behind this blog.
-Atlas does not replace a meeting transcription tool; it sits above one.
+Atlas does not replace a meeting transcription tool, it sits above one.
 Pair Fathom or Granola for capture with Atlas for synthesis.
-For the AI-specific workflow, see our guide on how to use AI to take meeting notes; for the Teams stack, how to take meeting notes in Teams; and for templates by meeting type, how to take meeting notes templates.
+For the AI-specific workflow, see our guide on how to use AI to take meeting notes, for the Teams stack, how to take meeting notes in Teams, and for templates by meeting type, how to take meeting notes templates.

 Sample meeting notes (filled-in template)